Durrës: Transportation

 Major roads and railways pass through the city of Durrës thank to its significant location and connect the northern part of the country to the south and the west with the east.
 Durrës is the starting point of Pan-European Corridor VIII, national roads SH2 and SH4, and serves as the main railway station of the Albanian Railways (HSH).

 The Pan-European Corridor VIII is one of the Pan-European corridors.
 It runs between Durrës, at the Adriatic coast, and Varna, at the Bulgarian Black Sea coast.
 The National Road 2 (SH2) begins at the Port of Durrës at the Dajlani Overpass, bypasses the road to Tirana International Airport, and ends at the Kamza Overpass in the outskirts of Tirana where it meets National Road 1 (SH1) State Road heading to northern Albania.
 The Albania–Kosovo Highway is a four-lane highway constructed from 2006 to 2013 between Albania and Kosovo.
 As part of the South-East European Route 7, the highway will connect the Adriatic Sea ports of Durrës via Pristina, with the E75/Corridor X near Niš, Serbia.
 As most tourists come through Kosovo, the laying of the highway make it easier to travel to Durrës.

 The Port of Durrës, in the south-west of the city, is one of the major ports of the Adriatic Sea and plays a very important role in the city's economy.
 The port is located on an artificial basin that is formed between two moles, with a west-northwesterly oriented entrance approximately wide as it passes between the ends of the moles.
 The port is also a key location for transit networks and passenger ferry, giving Durrës a strategic position with respect to the Pan-European Corridor VIII.
 The port has experienced major upgrades in recent years culminating with the opening of the new terminal in July 2012.
 In 2012, The Globe and Mail ranked Durrës at no. 1 among 8 exciting new cruise ports to explore.
 It is one of the largest passenger port on the Adriatic Sea that handle more than 1.5 million passengers per year.

 The railway station of Durrës is connected to other cities in Albania, including the capital of Tirana, Vlorë, Elbasan and Shkodër.
-The Durrës–Tiranë railway was a 38 km railway line which joined the two biggest cities in Albania: Durrës and Tiranë.
+The Durrës–Tirana railway was a 38 km railway line which joined the two biggest cities in Albania: Durrës and Tirana.
 The line connects to the Shkodër–Vorë railway halfway in Vorë, and to the Durrës–Vlorë railway in Durrës.
-In 2015, some rail stations and rolling stock along the Durrës-Tiranë line are being upgraded and latter colored red and white.
+In 2015, some rail stations and rolling stock along the Durrës-Tirana line are being upgraded and latter colored red and white.

+A rail connection between Durrës and Pristina in Kosovo was proposed in 2021, with a feasibility study being prepared in 2022.